Skip to contents

 Specifying the DAG:

-Concrete details on how to specify the needed dag object are given in the documentation page of the node function and in the vignettes of this package.
+Concrete details on how to specify the needed dag object are given in the documentation page of the node and network functions and in the vignettes of this package.

 Can this function create longitudinal data?